Terradue/doc-tep-geohazards/source/tutorials/tio.rst

-The TIO service process a set of correlation maps between different acquisition dates and produce a time serie analysis based on the methods described in [Bontemps & Al, 2017][1].
+The TIO service process a set of correlation maps between different acquisition dates and produce a time serie analysis based on the methods described in [BontempsRSE2017]_.

 This tutorial will show how to use this service to produce such result using the geoportal.
-As an example, we will process the data over the Harmalière (France) landslide during summer 2016.
+In this example, we will process Sentinel-2 data over the Harmalière (France) landslide during summer 2016, as described in [LacroixRSE2017]_.

-[1]
+..
+[BontempsRSE2017] Noélie Bontemps and Pascal Lacroix and Marie-Pierre Doin (2017),
-"Inversion of deformation fields time-series from optical images, and application to the long term kinematics of slow-moving landslides in Peru", Noélie Bontemps and Pascal Lacroix and Marie-Pierre Doin, 2017
+    "Inversion of deformation fields time-series from optical images, and application to the long term kinematics of slow-moving landslides in Peru", Remote Sensing of Environment

+..
+[LacroixRSE2017] Pascal Lacroix and  Grégory Bièvre and Erwan Pathier and Ulrich Kniess and Denis Jongmans (2017),
+    "Use of Sentinel-2 images for the detection of precursory motions before landslide ruptures", Remote Sensing of Environment

 Select the processing
 =====================